dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-wdl-agc-tutorial.rst

                 "workflowInputs": <pathToInputJSON>
             }

     2. AWS AGC references descriptor files by URLs.
 The Dockstore CLI references the primary descriptor in an execution request as a GA4GH Tool Registry Service (`TRS <https://github.com/ga4gh/tool-registry-service-schemas>`_) URL.
 The AGC infrastructure will only be able to access the file referenced by the TRS URL if the workflow is published (i.e. public) on Dockstore.

+    3. On AWS AGC, the test parameter file for a WDL workflow must reference other files using S3 URLs.
+Other types of URLs, such as `https:`, are not supported.

 Configuring AGC and the Dockstore CLI
 ----------------------------------------